Understanding Cauda Equina Syndrome:

 Spinal Trauma:

-- Fractures or dislocations of the lumbar vertebrae due to falls, car accidents, or other high-impact injuries can compress the nerve roots of the cauda equina.
+- Fractures or dislocations of the lumbar vertebrae due to high-impact injuries can compress the nerve roots of the cauda equina.

 Tumors of the Spine: